mreferre/ekstender/README.md

 #### What stack does EKStender deploy?

-This is a list of modules, features and configurations that `EKStender` enables on a vanilla EKS cluster (deployed with eksctl):
+This is a list of modules, features and configurations that `EKStender` can enable on a vanilla EKS cluster (deployed with eksctl):

-- Calico (network policy engine)
+- Calico
 - Metrics server
 - CSI EBS drivers
 - CSI EFS drivers